 Hello, lovely readers!

-How to Score a Designer Closet on a Budget:
+How to Score a Designer Closet on a Budget – 3 Easy Ways:

-I mostly go to discount stores to find great deals.
-Sometimes, I don’t even know what I’m looking for, but I somehow find exactly what I want.
+I visit discount stores several times monthly to find great deals on great brands.
+Sometimes, I don’t even know what I’m looking for, but I find exactly what I want.
 For example, this week, I went to Saks Fifth Avenue OFF 5TH (their retail outlet) for a pair of flats, and they didn’t have my size.
-Then, I walked around the store and saw an awesome leather & tweed jacket I had wanted weeks back.
-Now it was on clearance plus an extra 60% off!
+Then, I walked around the store and saw an excellent leather & tweed jacket I had wanted weeks back but couldn’t afford.
+Now it was on clearance, plus an extra 60% off!
 Patience pays off with discount shopping.

 Then there are the retail store sales.
 “Annual Sale!”
 “Holiday Sale!”
 It’s all a plan to get people to buy something, usually more than what they came to buy.
 As a savvy shopper, I don’t just buy anything.
 I have a plan.

 When I go to a retail store, it’s either window shopping, researching trends, or a sale I want to check out.
 Either way, I’m glad I went, even if I didn’t buy anything!
 Just remember to keep an eye on your spending budget because it’s very easy to go overboard from the excitement.

 Another way to find a mean score is through thrift shopping.
 Sometimes these stores can harbor a negative stigma, but it’s not as simple as used clothes.
 You can also find cool vintage or designer items at thrift stores.
 I love going to these stores because the merchandise is full of unique finds!